oqolarte/oblong/content/project/old-computer.md

 ## Status: On-going {.statusOnGoing}

 This project is my attempt to "make it work" using old, un-upgraded computer.
-Over this period, I will document the good, the bad, and the ugly.
+Over this period, I'll document the good, the bad, and the ugly.
 Below isn't necessarily a tutorial, but personal notes.
-Whenever possible, I link the things I use to their respective online documentation.
+Whenever possible, I'll link the things I use to their respective online documentation.

 [Solene's prompt was to use old computers for a week](https://dataswamp.org/~solene/2021-07-07-old-computer-challenge.html), from 10-17 July 2021.
-That's the gist.
 For details, check Solene's post.

-I don't think I followed all the rules to the letter.
+I didn't follow all the rules to the letter.
 For example, I didn't limit my RAM to 512MB.
-Doing so, in my case, would terribly limit my hardware.
+Doing so, in my case, would result in a terrible experience.

-For this, I'm recommissioning the MSI Wind Netbook for this project, the same laptop that I originally planned to be my [homebrew server](/server.md).
+I'm recommissioning the MSI Wind Netbook for this project, the same laptop that I originally planned to be my [homebrew server](/server.md).

-For context, here are the following specs that I'm dealing with:
+Here are the specs of what I'm dealing with:

 ## Hardware